Towards Bridging Language Gaps in OSS with LLM-Driven Documentation Translation: Discussion Future Work

 \section{Discussion \& Future Work}

 We found that community engagement often plays a key role in supporting documentation translation within open source projects.
-However, our findings indicate that this support primarily benefits larger, more established repositories.
-Although periodic opportunities such as Hacktoberfest can trigger bursts of translation activity, smaller repositories often lack the visibility or contributor base needed for consistent translation efforts~\cite{miller2019people}.
+However, our findings indicate that this support primarily benefits larger, more established repositories as smaller repositories often lack the visibility or contributor base needed for consistent translation efforts~\cite{miller2019people}.
 Even in more mature projects that do receive occasional contributions, sustaining and updating translations remains a significant challenge.
 LLMs present a promising, yet underexplored, alternative by offering on-demand translation capabilities that are independent of community size, event timing, or project popularity.

-While LLM-generated translations may not yet be fully reliable on their own, our results suggest they can serve as a strong foundation for a more systematic, AI-assisted approach to multilingual documentation.
-In cases where no translation currently exists, LLMs can produce initial drafts, easing the effort required to introduce diverse language support.
+While our findings suggest LLM-generated translations may not yet be fully reliable on their own, they can serve as a strong foundation for a more systematic, AI-assisted approach to multilingual documentation.\ In cases where no translation currently exists, LLMs can produce initial drafts, easing the effort required to introduce diverse language support.
 For projects that update their original (typically English) documentation, change-detection tools could prompt LLMs to generate updated translations automatically.
 Moreover, as our findings indicate, providing LLMs with access to prior translations can enhance both quality and consistency, offering a path to improve translation updates over time.
-In both scenarios, communities can use our \textsc{TriFid} framework to evaluate and guide translation efforts thereby enabling current and potential contributors to maintain translation quality more effectively.